Lead Local Flood Authorities

 In addition to meeting the above requirements, the LFRMS must be consistent with the National Flood and Coastal Erosion Risk Management Strategy, approved by Parliament in July 2011.

-Development on the Southampton Local Flood Risk Management Strategy will formally commence in Autumn 2012 and it is anticipated that a final draft for consultation will be ready by April 2013.
+Development on the Southampton Local Flood Risk Management Strategy formally commenced in autumn 2012 and it is anticipated that a final draft for public consultation will be ready by autumn 2013.